-Rip and replace
+Remove and replace

-However, rip and replace migrations can take longer than lift and shift or improve and move migrations.
+However, remove and replace migrations can take longer than lift and shift or improve and move migrations.
 Moreover, this type of migration isn't suitable for off-the-shelf apps because it requires rewriting the app.
 You need to evaluate the extra time and effort to redesign and rewrite the app as part of its lifecycle.

 Google Cloud Adoption Framework

 Before starting your migration, you should evaluate the maturity of your organization in adopting cloud technologies.
 The Google Cloud Adoption Framework serves both as a map for determining where your business information technology capabilities are now, and as a guide to where you want to be.

 You can use this framework to assess your organization's readiness for Google Cloud and what you need to do to fill in the gaps and develop new competencies, as illustrated in the following diagram.

 - Learn.
 The quality and scale of your learning programs.